ociaw/condenser/README.md

 matching files that have not yet been claimed.
 Whenever a tranformer finds a matching file, it claims the file - i.e., this input file cannot be claimed by other transformers.
 Additionally, the transformer claims the output file id - so no other file can be output that results in the same file.
-This process repeats for each input folder, in order of the input directory priority.
+This process repeats for each input directory, in order of the input directory priority.

 Orphan Deletion
 ---------------